avantifellows/plio-backend/docs/DEPLOYMENT.md

    5. In the subnet mappings, check the first desired zone and use Elastic IP under IPv4 settings for that subnet.
    6. Under listeners and routing, select the target group `plio-backend-staging` for TCP port 80.
    7. Proceed to create the load balancer.
 You will see the created load balancer in the list of all load balancers.
+   8. Enable access logs for your load balancer (optional, recommended for production)
+      1. Go to your S3 dashboard and create a new bucket.
+Name it as `plio-nlb-logs`.
+      2. All public access to be blocked.
+      3. Select the load balancer from the list and click on `Edit Attributes` from the `Actions` dropdown.

 7. Go to ECR and create a new repository named `plio-backend-staging` and set the settings as per your needs.